 I’ve given a lot of thought to the question.
-Less to the mechanics of my leap into sobriety, but more about which of my words might just be a trigger for another addict in attendance to turn on that bright light upstairs, illuminating them to the possibility that they, too, deserve a future.
+Less to the mechanics of my leap into sobriety, but more about which of my words might just trigger another addict in attendance to turn on that light upstairs, illuminating them to the possibility that they, too, deserve a future.

-You see, it’s not the quitting of drugs that’s important.
-It’s the installation of hope in someone that they are worth far more in this world than the company of any drug or its cohorts.
-It’s about having been utterly blinded by the stupor of a drug and its false promise of contentment that blocks out hope or vision that there’s really anything more to life.
+You see, it’s not so much the quitting of drugs that’s important.
+It’s the installation of hope that you are worth far more in this world than the lonely company of any drug or its cohorts.
+It’s about having been utterly blinded by the stupor of a drug and its false promise of contentment that blocks out hope or vision there’s really anything more to life.
 To that end, we are all addicts.
 We all have something we’ve allowed to remain which blocks our hope and blurs our vision.
 Something to which we remain bound.

 “Clean and sober.”
 It’s almost cliché these days.

-The distinction between the two, however, is perhaps the most important thing I learned in my years of recovery.
+The distinction between the two, however, is perhaps the most important thing I learned in my years of recovery so far.
 I got clean once, but I get more sober with each passing day.

 It’s the high I get from my ongoing little epiphanies of life these days.
 They continue to escort me down a much more beautiful path.
 And when you find yourself in a much prettier place, hope is much easier to find.
 In fact, it seems to find you.